Tim-B/dumpify/README.md

 ## Installing Dumpify ##
 1. Download the files, rename the src directory to dumpify and copy it into a folder called Spotify under your user directory. (eg. on Windows index.html should sit at My Documents/Spotify/dumpify/index.html)
 2. Restart Spotify if you already have it open (do this by going File > Exit and starting the application again)
-3. Type spotify:app:dumpofy into the spotify search bar and hit enter.
+3. Type spotify:app:dumpify into the spotify search bar and hit enter.
 4. Dumpify should now open, and you may be presented with the option to save the app to your sidebar.
 5. Dumpify is now ready for use, if the app dissapears from the sidebar after restarting, repeat step 3.